 The Stamp BOA shoes have a relatively comfortable fit with one notable quirk.
 We found them to have a relatively average fit, though with a tight squeeze under the ball of the foot.
 The BOA dial and Velcro strap are easily adjustable and keep the feet securely positioned in the shoes, and mesh panels on the sides provide decent ventilation.

-The Stamp BOA have a cushioned, skate-style appearance.
+The Stamp BOA has a cushioned, skate-style appearance.
 As a result, they have a pillowy and plush feel on the foot.
 There is a good amount of cushioning around the ankles and heel and down the tongue.
 They have an average width and length, but one obvious fit quirk is the tight fit through the ball of the foot.
 Even with extremely thin socks on, our tester with a very average size foot found there to be tightness/pressure under the ball of the foot.
 It is interesting as the rest of the fit is dialed, but they have one distinctive choke point.
 It was noticeable each time we put the shoes on, that said once we were on the bike, it was mostly a non-issue.
 This could improve a bit as the insole packs out, but remained noticeable during our entire test period.

 The BOA system works very well.
 Aside from the clean looks, it is highly functional and intuitive.
 It is easy to cinch the shoes down and really fine-tune the tension.
 The Velcro strap across the top of the tongue does a wonderful job of locking the heel down in the shoe.
 Small raised gripper dots inside the heel of the shoe also help to keep it in place.
 We experienced no heel lift while wearing these shoes, even while hiking up steep slopes.